franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- ***FIX** User register form doesn't upload profile photo correctly.
-  - Check why Users can upload images in status form but not in register form.
-  - Check register.js.
-  - Check the register view.
+- Redesign the register views (CSS).
-- Rework the UI (in order to look like actual Whatsapp's UI):
-  - Recolor the text of 'select archive' in file form.
-  - Think about changing the UI layout.
+  - Organize the fields: use two columns for that
 - Add more animations.
 - Add more sounds (if possible).
-- Redesign the register views (CSS).
-  - Organize the fields: use two columns for that
 - Implement something to show a close look when a image in a chat is clicked (like Whatsapp).
 - Add status complex status creation (like Whatsapp).